Wominjeka

 Guiding principles for safe and high-quality end-of-life care

-The Australian Commission for Safety and Quality in Health Care has a fact sheet describing the 9 guiding principles that outline a best-practice approach to caring for people approaching the end of their life.
+The Australian Commission for Safety and Quality in Health Care's fact sheet describes 9 guiding principles that outline a best-practice approach to caring for people approaching the end of life.

 Residential Aged Care Homes: Get connected with My Health Record

-When digital health services are connected, healthcare providers and authorised residential aged care staff can immediately access a resident’s key health information.
-This connected healthcare will support aged care homes and means their residents can receive better continuity of care.
 Register your residential aged care home to use My Health Record.
 Personalised registration support is available from the Australian Digital Health Agency.
+When digital health services are connected, healthcare providers and authorised residential aged care staff can access a resident’s key health information.
+This connected healthcare will support aged care homes and means their residents can receive better continuity of care.

 Shield yourself from Shingles

-People aged 65 years and over and Aboriginal and Torres Strait Islander people aged 50 and over can access free shingles vaccination under the National Immunisation Program (NIP).
-Shingles cause a painful, blistering rash which can lead to long-term nerve pain.
-In rare cases, it can lead to serious illness.
-As you age, there is a greater risk of developing shingles and complications.
-Talk to your health professional about the free shingles vaccine or visit the shingles vaccine webpage
+People aged 65 years and over and Aboriginal and Torres Strait Islander people aged 50 and over can access the free shingles vaccination under the National Immunisation Program (NIP).
+Talk to your health professional or visit the shingles vaccine webpage

 Medical Costs Finder

-Medical Costs Finder is a website that will help you find and understand the typical costs of common private specialist services across Australia.
+Medical Costs Finder will help you find and understand the typical costs of common private specialist services across Australia.

 ELDAC Factsheets about Voluntary Assisted Dying